felixlu07/browserautomation/README.md

 # OpenAI Powered Browser Automation (Based on Puppeteer Extension Transport)

-The idea was inspired by Adept.ai where you could ask an interface a natural language question, OpenAI's would reply in a standardized way, and we could use that standardized format to plug in variable to accomplish browser automation.
+The idea was inspired by Adept.ai where you could ask an interface a natural language question, OpenAI's would reply in a standardized way, and we could use that standardized format to plug in variables to accomplish browser automation.

 E.g. I want to go to Korea.